Photo: Oleksandr Avramchuk

 About Hannah Kaminer

-Her latest album, Heavy on the Vine, was released in January 2024, and has garnered play and a Studio B session at WNCWas well as reviews and mentions by the NYTimes, Americana-UK, The Bluegrass Situation, and AltCountry(NL).
+Her latest album, Heavy on the Vine, was released in January 2024, and has garnered play and a Studio B session at WNCW as well as reviews and playlists by the New York Times, Americana-UK, The Bluegrass Situation, and AltCountry(NL).
 Kaminer and her band continue to promote the album in the Southeast U.S. and beyond.
 Hannah and the band were named one of the “Best Things We Saw at AVLFest 2024” by Rolling Stone.

 In 2024, she also played her first international tour to France and the UK alongside Asheville-based acts The Moon & You and Amanda Anne Platt, leading one Americana UK writer to note, “At times reminiscent of Iris Dement, full of emotional honesty and intensity… [Kaminer] is a songwriter of the highest order.
 Hannah Kaminer is a name we should all be hearing a lot more of.”